 Some teach that after the resurrection of Christ, God’s Moral Law (Ten Commandments, (Exodus 20:3-17) was abolished and a new covenant took its place.
 But Jesus Himself said, “Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill.
 For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled” (Matthew 5:17, 18).
 Therefore, changing the Sabbath from Saturday to Sunday was contrary to God’s will.

-It was the the Mosaic law, which foreshadowed Christ’s sacrifice (sacrifices and temple ceremonies), that was nailed to the cross (Colossians 2:14-17; Ephesians 2:15) but not God’s moral law.
+It was the the Mosaic law, which foreshadowed Christ’s sacrifice (sacrifices, temple ceremonies and annual Sabbath feasts), that was nailed to the cross (Colossians 2:14-17; Ephesians 2:15) but not God’s moral law, which contains the fourth commandment of the weekly seventh day Sabbath.
 Paul affirmed this truth when he wrote: “Do we then make void the law through faith?
 God forbid; yea, we establish the law” (Romans 3:31).

 Christ came to this earth to magnify the law (Isaiah 42:21) and to reveal by His life of perfect obedience that believers can, through the empowering grace of God, give obedience to His law (Philippians 4:13).
 The plan of justification by faith shows the Lord’s respect for His law in demanding and providing the Christ’s sacrifice.
 If justification by faith abolishes law, then there was no need for the sacrifice of Christ to free the sinner from his guilt, and thus give him peace with God.

 For more on the Sabbath, please check (Lessons 91-102) of the Bible Lessons.